TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 When an error occurs during validation, the method `errorAction()` of the current controller is called.
-The provided default ``errorAction()`` redirects the user to the last used form when possible, in order to give him a chance to correct the errors.
+The default ``errorAction()`` redirects the user to the last used form when possible, in order to give them a chance to correct the errors.

 .. tip::